The passeport talent (talent visa) is a visa option for people who wish to live and work in France.

 - Proof of healthcare cover of up to €30,000 for your stay in France

-However, the evidence required will vary depending on your situation.
+However, the supporting documents vary depending on your situation.

 EU citizens are, of course, exempt from visa requirements.